The Great Barbi Benton Through Pictures Then and Now

 Barbi Was Barely-Legal When She Went to Work For Playboy

 Born Barbara Lynn Klein in 1950, the curvy model was just 18 years old when she accepted a job at Playboy, appearing in the “Playboy After Dark” show.
 She was hired as an extra in the show, but that all changed when she met Hugh Hefner.
-The Playboy founder, then in his early forties, fell in love with the teenage Benton.
+The Playboy founder, then in his early forties, fell in love with the teenage Benton (hey, at least she was legal -- Priscilla Beaulieu was 14 when Elvis Presley fell for her).
 Hefner increased Benton’s role in the “Playboy After Dark” show to co-host.
 It was Hefner, in fact, that suggested she change her name from Barbi Klein to Barbi Benton because he thought the alliteration made it a more marketable name.

 Benton Was Hugh Hefner’s Lover and Soul Mate